Sustainability Strategy and ESG Model

 The five pillars of our ESG model: Governance, Climate and Emissions, Business Sustainability, People and Community.

-• Text extrapolated from the message to Stakeholders by Plenitude CEO Stefano Goberti in the Sustainability and Impact Report 2023.
-Download the full Sustainability and Impact Report 2023 to learn more about our sustainability strategy integrated into the business model and ESG performance in 2023.
+• From the message to Stakeholders by Plenitude CEO Stefano Goberti in the Sustainability and Impact Report 2024.
+Download the full Sustainability and Impact Report 2024 to learn more about our sustainability strategy integrated into the business model and ESG performance in 2024.

 Our sustainability strategy, integrated into our business model, is based on five pillars: Governance, Climate and Emissions, Business Sustainability, People and Community.

-These are closely related to the aims of common benefit that, as a Benefit Corporation, we pursue in our Articles of Association, fulfilling the regulatory requirements required of Benefit Corporations by Law No. 208/2015.
+These are closely related to the common benefit purposes that Plenitude, as a Benefit Corporations (Società Benefit), is committed to pursuing in its Bylaws, fulfilling the regulatory requirements for Società Benefit, under Law No. 208/2015.

-Through the aforementioned business model, we are committed to contributing to 10 of the 17, we actively contribute to 10 of the 17 Sustainable Development Goals (SDGs) defined by the United Nations 2030 Agenda: SDG 3 (Good Health and well-being), SDG 4 (Quality education), SDG 5 (Gender equality), SDG 7 (Affordable and clean energy), SDG 8 (Decent work and economic growth), SDG 9 (Industry, innovation and infrastructure), SDG 11 (Sustainable cities and communities), SDG 12 (Responsible consumption and production), SDG 13 (Climate action), SDG 17 (Parnerships for the goals).
+Through the aforementioned business model, we are committed to contributing to 10 of the 17 Sustainable Development Goals (SDGs) defined by the United Nations' 2030 Agenda: SDG 3 (Good Health and well-being), SDG 4 (Quality education), SDG 5 (Gender equality), SDG 7 (Affordable and clean energy), SDG 8 (Decent work and economic growth), SDG 9 (Industry, innovation and infrastructure), SDG 11 (Sustainable cities and communities), SDG 12 (Responsible consumption and production), SDG 13 (Climate action), SDG 17 (Parnerships for the goals).

 The 5 pillars of our ESG model